 Back to blogComparison

 Choosing a session recording tool can be overwhelming.
-There are dozens of options, each with different strengths, pricing models, and target audiences.
-We've tested the most popular tools to help you find the right fit.
+There are dozens of options, each with different strengths, weaknesses, pricing models, and target audiences.
+We've tested the most popular session replay tools—including FullStory, Hotjar, LogRocket, and Microsoft Clarity—to help you find the right fit.

 • Session Replay — Quality and reliability of recordings